amitds1997/remote-nvim.nvim/README.md

 - **Offline mode** - If the remote does not have access to GitHub, Neovim release can be locally downloaded and then transferred to the remote.
 For more details, see [Offline mode](#-offline-mode).
 - **Alternate install methods** - If Neovim is not available for your OS and/or arch, you can build it from source or use Neovim installed globally on remote.
+Make sure you have the pre-requisites mentioned in [BUILD.md](https://github.com/neovim/neovim/blob/master/BUILD.md) already installed on remote so that the build process does not break.

 ### Planned features